The strange world of transfinite Melodies -- Recognizability for weak and strong infinite time $\alpha$-register machines: -wITRMs

 A convenient feature of $\alpha$-ITRMs is their ability to ``search through $\alpha$'', i.e., count upwards in some register from $0$ on until it overflows, thus making it possible to check each element of $\alpha$ for a certain property.
 For unresetting machines, this obvious strategy is not available: Counting upwards in some register would lead to an overflow of that register at time $\alpha$, which results in the computation being undefined.
 In some cases, however, such a search is still possible.
 This motivates the next definition.

 \begin{defini} An ordinal $\alpha$ is wITRM-searchable if and only if there is a halting $\alpha$-wITRM-program $P$ such that the first register used by $P$ contains each element of $\alpha$ at least once before $P$ stops.
-If such a program exists in the oracle $x\subseteq\alpha$, we call $\alpha$ wITRM-searchable in $x$. \end{defini}
+If such a program exists that works in the oracle $x\subseteq\alpha$, we call $\alpha$ wITRM-searchable in $x$.
+If such a program exists that works in the parameter $0$, we say that $\alpha$ is wITRM-searchable without parameters. \end{defini}

 Based on the results in \cite{Koepkes Zoo II}, we can give a full characterization of the wITRM-searchable ordinals.
-To this end, we recall from [\cite{Koepkes Zoo II}, Definition 53] that an ordinal is called ``$u$-weak'' if and only if any halting $\alpha$-wITRM in the empty input halts in less than $\alpha$ many steps.
+To this end, we recall from \cite{Koepkes Zoo II}, Definition 60 that an ordinal is called \textit{$u$-weak} if and only if any halting $\alpha$-wITRM in the empty input halts in less than $\alpha$ many steps.
 It is shown in \cite{Koepkes Zoo II} that all $\Pi_3$-reflecting ordinals (and hence, in particular, all $\Sigma_2$-admissible ordinals) are $u$-weak.
 Moreover, the following was proved in \cite{Koepkes Zoo II}:

-\begin{thm} [\cite{Koepkes Zoo II}, Theorem 54 and 56] An ordinal is $u$-weak if and only if it is admissible and not wITRM-singular. \end{thm}
+\begin{thm} [\cite{Koepkes Zoo II}, Theorem 60 and 63] An ordinal is $u$-weak if and only if it is admissible and not wITRM-singular. \end{thm}

-\begin{lemma}{ } An ordinal $\alpha$ is wITRM-searchable if and only if it is not $u$-weak, i.e., if and only if $\alpha$ is admissible and wITRM-singular. \end{lemma} \begin{proof} Suppose first that $\alpha$ is wITRM-searchable, and let $P$ be an $\alpha$-wITRM-program that halts after writing each element of $\alpha$ to the first register $R_{1}$ at least once.
+\begin{lemma}{ } \begin{enumerate} \item An ordinal $\alpha$ is wITRM-searchable if and only if it is not $u$-weak, i.e., if and only if $\alpha$ is admissible and wITRM-singular. \item If $\alpha$ is wITRM-searchable without parameters, then there is an $\alpha$-wITRM-program that halts after at least $\alpha$ many steps. \item If a singularization for $\alpha$ is $\alpha$-wITRM-computable without parameters, then $\alpha$ is wITRM-searchable without parameters. \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate} \item Suppose first that $\alpha$ is wITRM-searchable, and let $P$ be an $\alpha$-wITRM-program that halts after writing each element of $\alpha$ to the first register $R_{1}$ at least once.
 Consider the slightly modified program $P^{\prime}$ that runs $P$ but, whenever the content of $R_{1}$ changes, uses a separate register to count from $0$ upwards to to the content of $R_{1}$.
 Clearly, $P^{\prime}$ will run for at least $\alpha$ many steps before halting, so that $\alpha$ is not $u$-weak.